AbrahamAvelar/LinearModelCLS/Example.md

 ```matlab
 load BgDataAllTest
 ```
-we see what's in this structure
+See what's in this structure
 ```matlab
 >>BgDataAllTest